learn-co-curriculum/python-p4-intro-to-deployment/README.md

 of the web that is [**dynamic**][dynamic web page].
 With dynamic pages, the content returned from an HTTP request isn't derived from just an HTML file, but instead is processed by some code running on the server before it's sent back to the client.
-All Rails applications are **dynamic**, since every request needs to be processed by Rails in order to determine the correct response.
+All Flask applications are **dynamic**, since every request needs to be processed by Flask in order to determine the correct response.

 [dynamic web page]: https://en.wikipedia.org/wiki/Dynamic_web_page